-A Member found guilty of professional misconduct may be subject to any one or more of the following [HPPC, s.
+A Member found guilty of professional misconduct may be subject to any one or more of the following [HCCA, s.
 51(2)]:

 - 1. Revocation of the registrant's certificate of registration; - 2.
 Suspension of the registrant's certificate of registration for a specified period of time; - 3.
-Imposition of terms, limitation or conditions on the registrant's certificate of registration; - 4.
+Imposition of terms, limitation or conditions on the registrant's certificate of registration for a specified or indefinite period of time; - 4.
 Appearance before the panel for a reprimand; - 5.
-A fine of up to \$35,000.
+A fine of up to \$35,000, payable to the Minister of Finance.